 Lost & Found!

 All kids lose things.
 Sometimes they're found and sometimes they're not.
-Tell us about a lost person, place, or thing in prose.
+Tell us about a lost person, place, or thing in poetry.

 This contest is your chance to write a poem for children around the theme lost and found.